PDAL/PDAL/doc/faq.rst

-  In almost all cases this error occurs because you're trying to run a stage that is built as a plugin and the plugin (a shared library file or DLL) can't be found by the pdal.
-You can verify whether the plugin can be found by pdal by running "pdal --drivers"
+  In almost all cases this error occurs because you're trying to run a stage that is built as a plugin and the plugin (a shared library file or DLL) can't be found by pdal.
+You can verify whether the plugin can be found by running "pdal --drivers"

   If you've built pdal yourself, make sure you've requested to build the plugin in question (set BUILD_PLUGIN_PCL=ON, for example, in CMakeCache.txt).

-  If you've successfully built the plugin, you should have created a shared object called libpdal_plugin_<plugin type>_<plugin name>.<shared library extension> that should be installed in a location where pdal can find it.  pdal will search the following paths for plugins: ".", "./lib", "../lib", "./bin", "../bin".
+  If you've successfully built the plugin, a shared object called libpdal_plugin_<plugin type>_<plugin name>.<shared library extension> should have been created that's installed in a location where pdal can find it. pdal will search the following paths for plugins: ".", "./lib", "../lib", "./bin", "../bin".

   You can also override the default search path by setting the environment